itnifl/MazeGame/maze/readme.md

 # Instructions
 - Reach the heart with the lowest possible moves and highest possible character life left.
 - Your score will lower for each move you make and the more life you loose.
+- You will get extra 4 000 in score for reaching the heart.
+- You will loose 4 000 in score for dying.
 - Hit the H key to show high scores.
 - You will get the chance to save your scores when you die or win.
+- try the game a few times to get to know it.

 # Bugs
 - It happens that you can trick walls